 Suddenly, we were summoned to the back of the bakery.
 Lorenzo, the baker himself, wanted to talk to us.

 We walked behind the counter and into a large, warm room filled with a huge oven and cooling racks, right into the heart of the operation.
 Standing in the room was Lorenzo, one of the smiliest, friendliest people we’ve met, yet.

 He was so excited for us to be there, and he immediately began explaining all he does and his philosophy behind it.
-He talked ingredients, technique, and perhaps some thoughts on the chances of the Siena soccer team.
+He talked ingredients, technique, how the bakery fits into the Tuscan food chain, and perhaps some thoughts on the chances of the Siena soccer team.
 We really didn’t know, because he said it all in an impressive stream of Italian that went on and on, seemingly without a break for air.
 Quickly, it became apparent that he was very proud of all he did, and was excited to welcome visitors from abroad and share openly with them.

 When he paused for a moment, Deb stepped in, interpreting in English for us.
 Then Lorenzo began another soliloquy.
 As soon as she could, Deb again explained what he what he was saying.
 This back-and-forth went on for a few minutes, and we learned quite a bit.
 At some point, Massi returned from parking the car, and helped interpret, as well.

 Lorenzo’s father and uncle started the bakery in 1952.
 They’d traveled to Milan, where they got a little bit of sourdough starter from a bakery there.
 The starter is a lump of dough into which you mix ingredients and make a lot of dough.
 Before baking, you take some of the dough and reserve it, and it becomes your starter for the next day.
 This particular starter dates back over 200 years.
 Think of that.
 Bread in this line was being baked before the first shots of the U.S. Civil War.